Understanding Fairness in Software Engineering: Insights from Stack Exchange: Findings

 \section{Findings}

-\subsection{RQ1: How often is fairness, relating to human and social factors in software engineering, discussed on Stack Exchange sites?}
+\subsection{RQ1: How often is fairness, relating to human and social factors in SE, discussed on \textsc{StEx} sites?}

 To investigate the proportion of fairness-related questions and answers in human and social factors in SE, as well as how frequently the topic is discussed, we began by counting the number of fairness questions and fairness answers.
-Next, we calculated the proportion of fairness posts related to human and social factors in SE, as well as candidate posts.
-The motivation for this is that we wanted to grasp, how many among all candidate posts that use word \textit{fairness} and the related words described in Section \ref{methodology} are about fairness in human and social aspect of SE.
-We did not see comparing fairness posts to all posts in the selected \textsc{\textsc{StEx}} sites to be a fair comparison because the topics covered by the sites are broad and do not necessarily discuss fairness.
+We calculated the proportion of fairness posts related to human and social factors in SE, as well as candidate posts.
+Candidate posts refer to all posts that use the word \textit{fairness} and related terms as detailed in Section \ref{methodology}.
+Our aim was to determine how many of the candidate posts specifically address fairness in the human and social aspects of SE.

 \underline{\textbf{Results}}.
 The 136 fairness posts comprise of 28 (20.59\%) questions related to fairness, and 108 (79.41\%) fairness answers.
 These 108 answers correspond to a total of 96 unique questions (which we refer to as \textit{corresponding questions}).
 Table RQ1 depicts the breakdown of each of the five \textsc{StEx} sites' question/answer proportion.
 No posts were found from three other \textsc{StEx sites}.
-We can see that the majority of fairness posts (87 posts) come from \textsc{Workplace StEx}, while the least (1 post) from \textsc{DevOps StEx}.
+We can see that the majority of fairness posts (87 posts) come from \textsc{WP StEx}, while the least (1 post) from \textsc{DO StEx}.
 Since we analyzed a random sub sample of the posts, we have no reasons to believe how the distribution of post population would differ from sample.